Obstetric fistula: Social

 Physical consequences of obstetric fistulae lead to severe sociocultural stigmatization for various reasons.
-For example, in Burkina Faso, most citizens do not believe an obstetric fistula to be a medical condition, but as a divine punishment or a curse for disloyal or disrespectful behavior.
+For example, in Burkina Faso, most citizens do not view an obstetric fistula as a medical condition, but as a divine punishment or a curse for disloyal or disrespectful behavior.
 Other sub-Saharan cultures view offspring as an indicator of a family's wealth.
 A woman who is unable to successfully produce children as assets for her family is believed to make her and her family socially and economically inferior.
-A patient's incontinence and pain also render her unable to perform household chores and childrearing as a wife and as a mother, thus devaluing her.
+A patient's incontinence and pain can also render her unable to perform household chores and childrearing as a wife and as a mother, thus devaluing her.
 Other misconceptions about obstetric fistulae are that they are caused by venereal diseases or are divine punishment for sexual misconduct.

-As a result, many girls are divorced or abandoned by their husbands and partners, disowned by family, ridiculed by friends, and even isolated by health workers.
+As a result, many girls are divorced or abandoned by their husbands and partners, disowned by their families, ridiculed by friends, and even isolated by health workers.
 Divorce rates for women who have an obstetric fistula range from 50% to as high as 89%.
 Now marginalized members of society, girls are forced to live on the edges of their villages and towns, often in isolation in a hut where they will likely die from starvation or an infection in the birth canal.
-The unavoidable odor is viewed as offensive, thus their removal from society is seen as essential.
+The unavoidable odor is considered offensive, and its removal from society is seen as essential.
 Accounts of women who develop obstetric fistulae proclaim that their lives have been reduced to the leaking of urine, feces, and blood because they are no longer capable or allowed to participate in traditional activities, including the duties of wife and mother.
 Because such consequences highly stigmatize and marginalize the woman, the intense loneliness and shame can lead to clinical depression and suicidal thoughts.
 Some women have formed small groups and resorted to walking to seek medical help, where their characteristic odor makes them a target for sub-Saharan predatory wildlife, further endangering their lives.
-This trip can take on average 12 hours to complete.
+This trip can take 12 hours to complete.
 Moreover, women are sometimes forced to turn to commercial sex work as a means of survival because the extreme poverty and social isolation that result from obstetric fistulae eliminate all other income opportunities.
 With only 7.5% of women with fistulae able to access treatment, the vast majority of women end up with the consequences of obstructed and prolonged labor simply because options and access to help is so limited.